anulkar/yelp-visualizations/README.md

    * Debugger is active!
    * Debugger PIN: 257-766-732
    ```
-8. Launch the app in the browser via: http://localhost:5500/yelp-visualizations/templates/index.html
+8. Launch the app in the browser by going to: http://localhost:5500/yelp-visualizations/templates/index.html.
-   You should see an interactive Yelp Dashboard for Las Vegas as follows, with options to select various charts.
+   You should see an interactive Yelp Dashboard for Las Vegas as shown below, with options to select various charts.

    ![Yelp Dashboard Screenshot](./static/assets/resources/YelpDashboard.png)